hollyschinsky/spotify-browser/module2.md

   > Refresh the app or open it if it's running in your browser and check to see the change to the look of the app.

 2. Next, we'll define our main views and page.
 The main page will have a few form controls on it to help allow the user to enter search criteria.
-Replace the block of code starting under the `<!--Views-->` command and ending just before the cordova.js `<script>` include with:
+Replace the block of code starting under the `<!--Views-->` comment and ending just before the cordova.js `<script>` include with:

         <div class="views">
             <!-- Main view-->